This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-The other day I asked Anita if there was anything special she wanted for dinner this week.
+The other day I asked my wife if there was anything special she wanted for dinner this week.
 She said cabbage rolls.
 I instantly thought smoked cabbage rolls.
-So that’s what I made, and they came out fantastic.
-Tender, moist, flavorful stuffing, wrapped in steamed cabbage leaves, all in a simple tomato sauce.
+I didn’t necessarily run the ‘smoked’ part of the idea by her.
+But that’s what I made, and they came out tasting absolutely fantastic.
+Juicy, moist, flavorful stuffing, wrapped in tender steamed cabbage leaves, all in a simple but still yummy tomato sauce.
 Smoked for about an hour, these cabbage rolls combine the traditional with just a hint of smoky flavor.
-We both agree, these are fantastic.
+We both agree, these are fantastic and that it’s ok that I didn’t run the idea by her first!

 Smoked Cabbage Rolls